RiddickAbaddon/Simple_slider/README.md

 Required jqueryui 1.8+

 Data types:
 slide-background: url to background-image.
-Can use on slider and slider container.
+Can use on slider and slider container.\n
 slide-color: background-color of slide.
 Can use on slider and slider container.
 slide-effect: Can use on slide and slider container.
 slide-effect-show: Can use on slide and slider container.
 Replace slide-effect on show.